What are specialty drugs?

-How do I know if the medication my doctor prescribed is a specialty drug?
+How do I know if my medication is a specialty drug?

 Look in the Specialty Drug Program Member Guide (PDF).
 It has a list of specialty drugs, plus more information about them.

-What does "PA" mean after the name of the specialty drug my doctor prescribed?
+What does "PA" mean after the name of a specialty drug?

 It stands for “prior authorization,” which means your insurance company needs to review why a drug has been prescribed before agreeing to pay for it.
 If you don’t get prior authorization, the medication may cost you more, or it may not be covered at all.

-What does "LD" mean after the name of the specialty drug my doctor prescribed?
+What does "LD" mean after the name of a specialty drug?

 Some specialty drugs are more special than others.
 “LD” stands for “limited distribution.”
 The drug can only be ordered from Accredo Specialty Pharmacy, which is part of Express Scripts®, an independent company that provides pharmacy services for Blue Cross Blue Shield of Michigan and Blue Care Network.